maximiliangarmatsch/automation-building-blocks/README.md

 # auto-website-ai

-This is a GPT4 Vision API and Puppeteer powered tool that can crawl into Persons google account  and can answer from attached PDF with new unread emails and also cananswer based on screenchot.
+This is a GPT4 Vision API and Puppeteer powered tool that can crawl into Persons google account  and can answer from attached PDF with new unread emails and also cananswer based on screenshot.

 ## Setup